-The TU front has a main power button, one RJ-14 port for POTS (Plain Old Telephone Service), three PoE (Power over Ethernet) RJ-45 ports for VoIP phones or Computers, and one WAN (Wide Area Network) port.
-Refer to Figure 3-1 for location of ports.
+The TU front has a main power button, one RJ-14 connector for POTS (Plain Old Telephone Service), three PoE (Power over Ethernet) RJ-45 connectors for VoIP phones or Computers, and one WAN (Wide Area Network) connector.
+Refer to Figure 3-1 for location of the connectors.